 More Single Serving Recipes with Pasta or Feta Cheese

 After a rather chilly spring, summer is suddenly here in full force.
 It’s hot, it’s sticky and I do not want to stand over a hot stove for one second longer than I have to.
-Time for salads, pasta, and as little use of the stove as possible.
-So, with that in mind, today’s dish is a simple, but delicious summer pasta served with green olives and feta cheese.
+It’s time for salads, pasta, and meals that require as little cooking time as possible.
+So, with that in mind, today’s dish is a simple, but delicious summer pasta with green olives and feta cheese.

-I ate it hot, because I was hungry and didn’t want to wait for it to cool, but I suspect it would work just as well cold.
-It would probably be great for a picnic pasta salad, as it’s easy to make and there’s no mayonnaise it will travel well to a park or the beach.
+I ate it hot, because I was hungry and didn’t want to wait for it to cool, but I suspect it would work just as well as a cold pasta salad.
+It would probably be great for a picnic, as it’s easy to make and since there’s no mayonnaise it will travel well to a park or the beach.

 It’s easy to make too.
 Just boil the water, cook the pasta, and chop up a few ingredients.